WaterWolf5918/WaterPad-New/README.md

+# WaterPad
-# WaterPad is a app that lets you control your applications.
+A app that lets you control your applications.
 Currently in development.

 Made by: WaterWolf5918